Three midlands meat plants with Covid-19 clusters defer reopening

 It comes after O’Brien’s Fine Foods, which runs the Brady’s Ham plant in Timahoe, Co Kildare, and Kildare Chilling, also confirmed that their factories would remain closed.

-It comes after Minister for Health Stephen Donnelly said last night that meat plants in the midlands, which had reported large clusters of Covid-19, should not reopen tomorrow.
+Last night Minister for Health Stephen Donnelly said meat plants in the midlands, which had reported large clusters of Covid-19, should not reopen tomorrow.

 Mr Donnelly said the restrictions imposed on Kildare, Laois and Offaly were asking a lot of people and it would not be appropriate for these factories to be open during the two weeks of the lockdown.